 (8) Useful life.
 For purposes of certification, a manufacturer must demonstrate compliance with the standards set forth in this paragraph (b) over the full useful life of the engine, as defined in the applicable test procedures.

 (9) NTE deficiencies.
-A manufacturer may petition the Executive Officer to accept an off-road compression-ignition engine as compliant with the NTE requirements specified in the 2008 and Later Test Procedures even though specific elements of those requirements may not be fully met.
+A manufacturer may petition the Executive Officer to accept an off-road compression-ignition engine as compliant with the NTE requirements specified in the 2008-2010 or 2011 and Later Test Procedures as applicable even though specific elements of those requirements may not be fully met.
 Such grants of compliance, otherwise known as deficiencies, shall be limited to engines that have functioning emission-control hardware capable of allowing the engine to comply with the NTE limits.
 Deficiencies shall be granted by the Executive Officer according to the following stipulations:

 (A) A manufacturer must apply for specific deficiencies at the time of, or prior to, submitting its application for certification.
 Deficiencies shall be assigned for an engine model within an engine family.
 The Executive Officer shall not approve deficiencies that are requested retroactively to cover engines already certified.
 The scope of each deficiency must be clearly identified in the certification application, and any auxiliary emission control device(s) used to control emissions to the lowest practical level must be identified with respect to each deficiency that is being requested.